tonghuix/getstart-zh/README.md

 $ bin/makegetstart.sh zh pdf
 ````

-It will generate Chinese version Getstart pdf file into `getstart` directory of the source coude.
+It will generate Chinese version Getstart pdf file into `getstart-zh` directory of the source coude.

 ## Licence